Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 (50 mg twice daily)

 Two single-arm, open-label multicenter trials (Study 2 and Study 3) evaluated the safety of Rydapt (100 mg twice daily with food) as a single agent in 142 adult patients total with ASM, SM-AHN, or MCL.
-The median age was 63 (range: 24 to 82), 63% had an ECOG performance status of 0 or 1, and 75% had no hepatic impairment (bilirubin and AST ≤ ULN) at baseline.
-The median duration of exposure to Rydapt was 11.4 months (range: 0 to 81 months), with 34% treated for ≥ 24 months.
+The median age was 63 (range, 24 to 82), 63% had an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1, and 75% had no hepatic impairment (bilirubin and AST ≤ upper limit of normal (ULN)] at baseline.
+The median duration of exposure to Rydapt was 11.4 months (range, 0 to 81 months), with 34% treated for ≥ 24 months.

 The most frequent adverse reactions (≥ 20%), excluding laboratory terms, were nausea, vomiting, diarrhea, edema, musculoskeletal pain, abdominal pain, fatigue, upper respiratory tract infection, constipation, pyrexia, headache, and dyspnea (Table 4).
 Grade ≥ 3 adverse reactions reported in ≥ 5%, excluding laboratory terms, were fatigue, sepsis, gastrointestinal hemorrhage, pneumonia, diarrhea, febrile neutropenia, edema, dyspnea, nausea, vomiting, abdominal pain, and renal insufficiency (Table 4).